mozilla/prio-processor/docs/prio-processor-guide.md

 `mozilla/prio-processor` is a container application that implements the privacy and correctness guarantees of Prio, a privacy-preserving aggregation system.
-The processor interoperates with the Firefox Data Platform by an agreed convention of data exchange across cloud storage.
+The processor inter-operates with the Firefox Data Platform by an agreed convention of data exchange across cloud storage.

 The initial release (v1.0) contain an automated workflow for batched processing